annessca/PristineProductions/sytyk-nov.md

-# So You Think YOu Know - November 2021
+## SO YOU THINK YOU KNOW ENGLISH - NOVEMBER 2021

 1. Which of the following words describe "sky blue"?